NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Plain Language Summary

 \section{Plain Language Summary}

-Climate models struggle to represent small-scale mixing processes in the ocean that occur at scales of 1-100 meters because global simulations can only resolve features larger than about 10 kilometers.
-These mixing processes, driven by winds, evaporation, and surface cooling, critically affect how heat, salinity, and other properties are exchanged between the atmosphere and the interior of the ocean, influencing climate predictions.
-We introduce NORi, a new approach that combines traditional physics-based equations with modern machine learning to better represent these small-scale processes.
-Traditional methods often sacrifice accuracy for computational speed or vice versa.
+Climate models cannot represent small-scale ocean turbulence at scales of 1--100 meters because the immense computational cost means they can, at best, resolve 10-kilometer features.
+These mixing processes, driven by winds, evaporation, and surface cooling, affect how heat, salinity, and other properties are exchanged between the atmosphere and ocean interior, influencing climate predictions.
+We introduce NORi, a new approach that combines traditional physics-based equations with modern machine learning to better represent these processes.
+Traditional methods often sacrifice accuracy for speed or vice versa.
 NORi achieves both by using neural networks to enhance simpler physics-based models where they fall short.
-What makes NORi effective is our training approach---using high-resolution simulations as ``ground truth'' and focusing on correctly predicting the outcomes over time rather than matching instantaneous variables.
-This approach produced a model that remains stable when run for 100 years, despite being trained on just 2 days of data.
-NORi also works efficiently with larger time steps, making it practical for long-term climate simulations.
-By bridging physics and machine learning in this way, NORi represents a new paradigm for developing accurate, computationally efficient models that require less training data.
+What makes NORi effective is our training approach: using high-resolution simulations as ``ground truth'' and focusing on predicting evolution over time rather than matching instantaneous snapshots.
+This produced a model that remains stable when run for 100 years, despite being trained on two-day-long datasets, and compares favorably to observations from a long-term monitoring site in the Northeast Pacific.
+NORi has a lower computational cost than traditional models, making it practical for long-term climate simulations.
+By bridging physics and machine learning in this way, NORi represents a new paradigm for fast and accurate models that require less training.